atakanaltok/awesome-useful-websites/README.md

 * https://www.azurespeed.com/Azure/Latency - Many tools from Azure, Microsoft
 * https://willrobotstakemyjob.com/ - See the estimated automation risk, growth, wages, polling, volume and many more features of your job
 * https://signature-maker.net/ - Create handwritten digital signature
+* https://kill-the-newsletter.com/ - Convert email newsletters into Atom feeds
+* https://promowizard.softr.app/ - Get promocodes without consuming hours of content on youtube
+* https://en.everybodywiki.com/Everybodywiki:Welcome - Rescues deleted articles and rejected drafts from WikiPedia in many languages and welcomes new articles
+* https://loader.io/ - Free load testing service that allows you to stress test your web-apps & apis with thousands of concurrent connections
+* https://lunar.fyi/ (~$) - Multi-featured, defacto app for controlling monitors